IBMAppModernization/app-modernization-openshift-templates-lab-iks/README.md

 5.8 Accept all the default values and click **Create**

-5.9 Wait until the instance of the Plants by WebSphere app on Liberty shows as `Running` status.
+5.9 Wait until the instance of the Plants by WebSphere app on Liberty shows as `Ready` status.

 5.9 Select `Topology` in the left pane.